-(14) SPEAKER A: He had said someone would do something SPEAKER B: He had said who would do what?
+(4) SPEAKER A: He had said someone would do something SPEAKER B: He had said who would do what?

-In (14), speaker B largely echoes what speaker A says, except for replacing someone by who and something by what.
-For obvious reasons, the type of question produced by speaker B in (14) is called an echo question.
-However, speaker B could alternatively have replied with a non-echo question like that in (15) below:
+In (4), speaker B largely echoes what speaker A says, except for replacing someone by who and something by what.
+For obvious reasons, the type of question produced by speaker B in (4) is called an echo question.
+However, speaker B could alternatively have replied with a non-echo question like that below:

-(15) Who had he said would do what?
+(5) Who had he said would do what?

-If we compare the echo question He had said who would do what? in (14) with the corresponding non-echo question Who had he said would do what? in (15), we find that (15) involves two movement operations which are not found in (14).
+If we compare the echo question He had said who would do what? in (4) with the corresponding non-echo question Who had he said would do what? in (5), we find that (5) involves two movement operations which are not found in (4).
 One is an auxiliary inversion operation by which the past-tense auxiliary had is moved in front of its subject he.
-(As we shall see in chapter 2, an auxiliary is a word like had/would in (15) which carries grammatical properties such as tense/aspect/mood/modality.)
+(As we shall see in chapter 2, an auxiliary is a word like had/would in (5) which carries grammatical properties such as tense/aspect/mood/modality.)
 The other is a wh-movement operation by which the wh-word who is moved to the front of the overall sentence, and positioned in front of had.
-(A wh-word is a word like who/what/where/when etc. beginning with wh.)

-A closer look at questions like (15) provides evidence that there are UG principles which constrain the way in which movement operations may apply.
-An interesting property of the questions in (14) and (15) is that they contain two auxiliaries (had and would) and two wh-expressions (who and what).
-Now, if we compare (15) with the corresponding echo question in (14), we find that the first of the two auxiliaries (had) and the first of the wh-words (who) are moved to the front of the sentence in (15).
-If we try inverting the second auxiliary (would) and fronting the second wh-word (what), we end up with ungrammatical sentences, as we see from (16c-e) below (the preposed items are italicised, and the corresponding echo question is given in parentheses; (16a) is repeated from the echo question in (14B), and (16b) from (15)):
+A closer look at questions like (5) provides evidence that there are UG principles which constrain the way in which movement operations may apply.
+An interesting property of the questions in (4) and (5) is that they contain two auxiliaries (had and would) and two wh-expressions (who and what).
+Now, if we compare (5) with the corresponding echo question in (4), we find that the first of the two auxiliaries (had) and the first of the wh-words (who) is moved to the front of the sentence in (5).
+If we try inverting the second auxiliary (would) and fronting the second wh-word (what), we end up with ungrammatical sentences, as we see from (6c-e) below (the key items are printed in bold/italics, and the corresponding echo question is given in parentheses; (6a) is repeated from the echo question in (4B), and (6b) is repeated from (5)):

-- (16) (a) He had said who would do what? (= echo question) - (b) Who had he said would do what? (cf. He had said who would do what?) - (c) Who would he had said do what? (cf. He had said who would do what?) - (d) What had he said who would do? (cf. He had said who would do what?) - (e) What would he had said who do? (cf. He had said who would do what?)
+- (6) (a) He had said who would do what? (= echo question) - (b) Who had he said would do what? (cf. He had said who would do what?) - (c) Who would he had said do what? (cf. He had said who would do what?) - (d) What had he said who would do? (cf. He had said who would do what?) - (e) What would he had said who do? (cf. He had said who would do what?)